 After an enjoyable day in the water, you might want to give your dog's coat a quick rinse with plenty of clean, fresh water and some pet shampoo.
 Don't forget to clean and dry the ears (especially the floppy ones) with an ear cleaning solution!
 Ear infections are often caused by allowing moisture to remain in the ears after swimming or bathing.

 Summertime is a great time of the year for people and their pets.
 The activities you share with your furry companions this season will last a lifetime.
 Be smart, and stay safe!

-Piper is the author of several non-fiction books, and recently added five historical fiction novels to her ever-expanding collection of published writings, In the Shadow of Her Majesty, The Country Girl Empress, A Life in the Shadow of the Crown, The Perpetual Traveler, and Excerpts from the Imperial Diary.
+Piper is the author of several non-fiction books, and recently added six historical fiction novels to her ever-expanding collection of published writings, In the Shadow of Her Majesty, The Country Girl Empress, A Life in the Shadow of the Crown, The Perpetual Traveler, Excerpts from the Imperial Diary, and At the Castle of Dreams..
 When she isn't busy typing on her computer, she can be found chasing after her furry children or holding on tightly to a good cup of coffee.
 Follow her on LinkedIn, Facebook, and Goodreads.